gcaglio/cmdbcloudconnector/README.md

 AppID = "|9991|9992|9993|"
 Landscape = "Quality"

-The scripts automatically create a CVS with the "business applications" relations of each object with the tags defined.
+The scripts automatically create a CSV with the "business applications" relations of each object with the tags defined.